Your Cart (0)

 AI as a Client Service

 AI implementation consulting.
 Clients in every industry are trying to figure out how to use AI.
-An agency that understands AI workflows can sell strategy, implementation, and management services — not just content production.
+An agency that understands AI workflows can sell strategy, implementation, and management services, not just content production.
+A well-packaged AI implementation engagement bills at $25,000 to $90,000 for a mid-market client, plus ongoing $4,000 to $12,000 monthly for optimization.
+Agencies that move into this space early establish the expertise and the case studies before the market commoditizes.

 Automated social content programs.
 Consistent posting across platforms is one of the highest-friction parts of social media management.
-AI-driven content pipelines make it possible for agencies to manage more accounts per person without quality degradation.
+AI-driven content pipelines make it possible for agencies to manage 15 to 25 accounts per social manager instead of the traditional 8 to 12, without quality degradation, provided the brand voice work is solid up front.

 Personalization programs.
 Email, landing pages, and ad creative that adapt to audience segments require content at scale.
-AI makes personalization economically viable for mid-market clients who couldn't afford fully custom segmented approaches before.
+A retailer with 8 customer segments running email programs needs 8x the creative volume to do segmented personalization right.
+AI makes personalization economically viable for mid-market clients who could not afford fully custom segmented approaches before.
+Klaviyo, Braze, and Iterable all expose the infrastructure; AI fills the content gap.

 AI receptionist and lead qualification.
-Agencies can offer AI-powered inbound qualification systems to clients — particularly B2B and local service businesses — as an add-on to existing marketing services.
+Agencies can offer AI-powered inbound qualification systems to clients, particularly B2B and local service businesses, as an add-on to existing marketing services.
+Tools like Smith.ai, PolyAI, and Voiceflow, configured properly for the client's business, can capture and qualify leads 24/7, feeding qualified prospects directly into the client's CRM.
+This pairs naturally with website design engagements because the AI assistant lives on the client site.

 What to Keep Human